nvaccess/nvda/source/brailleDisplayDrivers/albatross/readme.md

 internal menu for example), it is essential to know if byte is button press or part of init packet.

-Because display when it is in "wait for connection" state sends init packets continuously, there may be hundreds of bytes to handle.
+When display is in "wait for connection" state, it sends init packets continuously.
+As such, there may be hundreds of bytes to handle.
 There are several rx buffers between device and driver which seems to cause situation that all data cannot be read with one read operation.
 It cannot be known when all data has been read.
 This is the case with init packets but also with key